 He called early enough so he could leave a message and skip the awkward talk with his boss.
 "The next day a supervisor came over the PA system and announced, 'Two people called in sick yesterday, St. Patrick's Day: Eric McCoole and Brian O'Malley.'
 Luckily, everyone laughed.
 He said next year we should flip a coin to decide who takes that day off."

 Ah, the good old days.
-Few folks in today's workplace are calling in sick even if they have a cold, the flu, or a sinus infection.
-Given the economic meltdown, the highest unemployment rate in 16 years, and layoffs around every corner, workers are more likely to drag themselves into the office even when they feel like death warmed over.
+Few folks in today's workplace are calling in sick even when they truly are; workers are more likely to drag themselves into the office even when they feel like death warmed over.
 The fear?
 If they call in sick, they won't have an office to drag themselves into the next day.

 Why you should call in sick

-"You always have to weigh the risks and the benefits," says Aaron E. Glatt, MD, a spokesperson for the Infectious Diseases Society of America and president and CEO of the New Island Hospital in Bethpage, N.Y.
+"You always have to weigh the risks and the benefits," says Aaron E. Glatt, MD, a spokesperson for the Infectious Diseases Society of America and president and CEO of the New Island Hospital in Bethpage, New York.
 Dr. Glatt suggests asking yourself, "What greater good can I do by being there?"
-If it's not essential for you to go in, and you know you won't be productive, stay home.
+If it's not essential for you to go in, and you know you won't be as productive as usual, stay home.

 People who are coughing or sneezing (symptoms of illnesses spread by airborne transmission) should probably stay home anyhow, according to Dr. Glatt, as should anyone with an open wound or those incapable of keeping good hygiene.
 "We have to be conscious that we are not only taking care of our own health, but the health of other people," he says.